splunk/public-o11y-docs/infrastructure/metrics-pipeline/metrics-usage-report.rst

      - The name of the metric

    * - Category type
      - The category of the metric, in the format of a number.
 It only applies to host-based subscription plans.
-In DPM subscription plans, all metrics are considered custom.
+In data points per minute (DPM) subscription plans, Splunk Observability Cloud metrics counts all metrics as custom metrics.

 See the following table for more information on metric category types.
 For more information, see :ref:`metrics-category`.